Investing

 DeFi for Beginners: What You Actually Need to Know

 DeFi — decentralized finance — promised to make banks obsolete.
-Three years in, the reality is more nuanced.
-Here's what actually matters for the average investor.
+Several years in, the reality is more nuanced.
+Here is what actually matters for the average investor.

 What Is DeFi?